 A Guide for when you’re ready to Relocate

-#1 Have a positive mindset and be tolerant: Spending little over 6months living at a place could have you already forming habits and tricks to occupy and manage your time well.
-It’s possible to plan long term residency around a location especially when you barely have strong negative opinions about residing there or the residents themselves.
+#1 Have a positive mindset and be tolerant: Spending little over 6 months living at a place could have you already forming habits and tricks to occupy and manage your time well.
+It’s possible to plan long term residency around a location especially when you barely have strongly negative opinions about residing there or the residents themselves.

 Now imagine having to leave that location for a different place altogether.
 It’s a huge step and one that’s big and tough.
 The idea itself can be daunting and it may never have crossed your mind independently to relocate.

 But if it’s a move that has to be made, it has to be made.
 Being judgmental about the choice of location (if you didn’t select yourself, or if it only was the option within your budget) would slow the adjusting process.

 Like someone I know would say, see all of the reasons that it could work well for you, because if you think about what might not work, or what could go wrong, it’ll scare you more about the decision, no matter how planned or well thought out it is.